puja-shivankar/Taantrata-Task-chatApp/README.md

 # ![ScreenShot](https://raw.github.com/puja-shivankar/Taantrata-Task./master/pictures/ScreenshotThree.png)

 # Reason Why use Node
-    I didnt get Much time to explore vonage and I dont have the explorar Material As well. within a time frame I need to complete the task beacuse you guys have invested time in me so I dont want to let you people down and I value your time.
-    I have some hands on experience on node thats why withput wasting of time I made application by using node as backend.
+    I didn't get much time to explore vonage and I dont have any refference material related to vonage.
+You have given specific time period for this task and you guys have invested time in me so I don't want to let you people down and I value your time.
+That's the reason I have made this application using node as backend,because I have some hands on experience on node.